Dee-McG/Motorbike-Event-Finder/README.md

 Implementation:

 An Events page will be implemented that is displayed to all users that is accessible to logged in or guests.
-This page will display the next six motorbike events from today's date on materialize cards.
+This page will display the next six motorbike events from today's date on a materialize collapsible element.
 In order to make use of space, these events will be collapsable and can be expanded to view details on click.

 A search box will be displayed on screen which will allow users to search for events based on Date, Event